CR Bard Sustainability Report 2014

 We believe tracking and reporting on ESG business practices makes a company more responsive to a global business environment which is characterized by finite natural resources, changing legislation, and heightened public expectations for corporate accountability.
 Reporting also helps companies better integrate and gain strategic value from existing sustainability efforts, identify gaps and opportunities in products and processes, develop company-wide communications, publicize innovative practices and receive feedback.

-Signatories to the Principles for Responsible Investment (PRI) represent over 1000 investors and asset owners who collectively hold over $38 trillion of assets under management.
-They seek the integration of ESG factors into investment decision making and require them to analyze fully the risks and opportunities associated with existing and potential investments.
-Major firms such as BlackRock and T. Rowe Price are PRI signatories.
-Bloomberg Investment Services provide ESG performance that these investors utilize in investment decisions.
+Signatories to the Principles for Responsible Investment (PRI) represent over 1100 investors and asset owners who collectively hold over $34 trillion of assets under management.
+They seek the integration of ESG factors in investment decision making and require information on ESG policies and performance to analyze fully the risks and opportunities associated with existing and potential investments.
+Major firms such as BlackRock, State Street, Goldman Sachs and T. Rowe Price are PRI signatories.

-Carbon Disclosure Project (CDP), representing over 550 institutional investors globally with $71 trillion in assets, has for years requested greater disclosure from companies on their climate change management programs.
+Carbon Disclosure Project (CDP), representing 722 institutional investors globally with $87 trillion in assets, has for years requested greater disclosure from companies on their climate change management programs.
 Over two thirds of the S&P 500 now report to CDP including direct competitors Johnson & Johnson and Boston Scientific.
 Climate change is one of the most financially significant environmental issues, however, Bard does not report on GHG management plans which we believe reflects Bard’s lack of emissions abatement targets and goals.

 Corporate reporting on sustainability is on the rise globally.
 In 2011, there was a 46% increase in the number of organizations worldwide using the Global Reporting Initiative’s (GRI) Guidelines (G3) for their ESG reporting. (http://www.ga-institute.com/) Over 80% of Global Fortune 250 companies produce sustainability reports. (http://www.kpmg.com) In contrast Bard does not publish any sustainability metrics while peers such as Baxter International and Medtronic already publish sustainability reports.